Student Conduct Sanctions

 Required follow-up with Counseling Services at NAU for alcohol and drug use assessment.
 The referral process typically includes an intake meeting with a counselor, followed by one-on-one counseling or a group session.
 These meetings focus on making informed choices related to alcohol and drugs, with an emphasis on risk reduction.2.
 Behavior Related Assessment

 Required follow-up with Counseling Services at NAU for concerns about a resident’s mental health or emotional well-being.
 This includes one meeting with a counselor to assess the resident’s health and determine if the resident is at risk to harm themselves or others.
 The meeting is also an opportunity for the resident to learn more about counseling and other support services at NAU.
-3. MyStudentBody online module
+3. eCHECK UP TO GO online program

 Educational assignments are tasks which are creatively applied with the education of the student in mind.
 It is essential that the assignments given have some meaningful relationship to the policy violation or behavior involved.
 Examples of educational assignments include a written reflection, a follow-up meeting, or going on rounds with the Resident Assistants.
 Failure to complete an education assignment is subject to further sanctions.6.
 Reassignment within Residential Building